 We partnered with two of the premier teaching hospitals, and presented some of what we could produce.
 This would turn out to be a crucial step.
-It was through these partnerships that sanitization methods were established, and the designs were revised to make up for shortcomings, or implement improvements.
+It was through these partnerships that sanitization methods were established, and the designs were revised to make up for shortcomings and make improvements.
 I can imagine what would go through a doctor’s head if we just handed them a box of plastic face masks.
 Were they sterile?
-How are filters changed?
+How are parts changed?
 Do they work?

 We all wore multiple hats, but officially, I took logistics.
 I built out our contactless dropoff areas, safe handling, inventorying and delivery procedures.
 As word spread among others in the L.A. area wanting a way to help, I wrote our core construction communications to be concise but thorough.
 People were justifiably panicked, and I wanted every word, <H2> tag and bold to convey its meaning exactly, and nothing more.